-US executes man for killing wife decades ago in Memphis, Tennessee
+Death row inmate's horrific final moments as he is executed for killing wife decades ago in Memphis, Tennessee

-A man convicted of killing his wife decades ago at a camping center he managed in Memphis prayed and sang hymns as he was put to death today in Tennessee.
+A man convicted of killing his wife decades ago at a camping centre he managed in Memphis prayed and sang hymns as he was put to death today in Tennessee.

 Don Johnson, 68, was executed via lethal injection inside a maximum-security Nashville prison for the 1984 suffocation of his wife, Connie Johnson.